 What is status epilepticus?

-Status epilepticus is a continuous seizure that lasts longer than normal.
+Status epilepticus is a seizure that lasts longer than 5 minutes.
+It can also be a second seizure before you are fully awake and aware after the first.
 Status epilepticus is a medical emergency.
 It can cause permanent brain damage or death.

 What increases my risk for status epilepticus?